gvwilson/fiction/voyage/index.md

 pressed into a greater service: from the second half of Topaz onward, he found himself lecturing to an audience of booksters, debaters, and others on the theory and practice of delegatory government.
-"They have made a d---ned scholar out of me!"  he complained good-naturedly to his private secretary<span class="sidenote">Enna Gwydion é Laurael, who bore him two illegitimate children before being imprisoned for being a Seyfertois spy in 1117.
+"They have made a d---ned scholar out of me!"  he complained good-naturedly to his private secretary<span class="note">Enna Gwydion é Laurael, who bore him two illegitimate children before being imprisoned for being a Seyfertois spy in 1117.
 Majeur Callum petitioned to have her freed "to care for her young"; his use of phraseology normally reserved for